mlewis2257/snake-game/readme.md

    // Snake commands can only move in two directions
    // Need to keep track of the head and tail of the snake

-5. Food will appear randomly in the grid area
+6. Food will appear randomly in the grid area
    // Make sure to not generate food on snake coordinates
    // Once snakehead passes through length grows

+Icebox updates:

+- Adding complete eating of the food and adding to snake length.
+- Adjust difficulty
+- Light and Dark mode button
+- Change the color of your snake